crazyhouse33/auto-CMake/README.md

 I share this as it is (Maybe broken), and I wont maintain a clean git.

 # Goal
-Facilitate start of C projects by exposing most of cmake functionnalities in a file system interface and a conf file.
+Facilitate start of C projects by exposing most of cmake functionnalities in a file system interface and a central conf file.

 # Features
 This project provides out of the box:
 1. Incremental Test suit (with monkeypatching support)
 2. Incremental Perf suit (with monkeypatching support)
-1. Easy configuration (In the CMake sens)
+1. Easy configuration steps(In the CMake sens)
 3. Easy exportation of your sources into separated tweakable libraries
-2. Easy External project inclusion (by source, system, or manually compiled library)
+2. Easy external project inclusion (by source, system, or manually compiled library)

 Moreover, this cmake expose a cmake api in order to create more "suits" (called ring), and other usefull functions that you may use.

 # Usage
 Clone the repo, read this doc, put your sources where there belong to achieve the build you want.
 Take a look at exemples in this repo (used for my tests).

+Then, run use CMake/the chosen generator the normal way from the build directory.

 # Organisation